gitlabhq/gitlab-runner/docs/configuration/proxy.md

 Environment="HTTPS_PROXY=http://docker0_interface_ip:3128/"
 ```

-## Adding Proxy variables to the Runner config
+## Adding Proxy variables to the Runner configuration

-The proxy variables need to also be added the Runner's config, so that it can
+The proxy variables need to also be added the Runner's configuration, so that it can
 get builds assigned from GitLab behind the proxy.

 This is basically the same as adding the proxy to the Docker service above: